tonycoupland/nines/replit.md

 ## Overview

-This is a console-based implementation of MEGA TIC TAC TOE in Python.
+This is a web-based implementation of MEGA TIC TAC TOE featuring both a Python console version and a modern web interface.
 The game features 9 interconnected grids (81 squares total) where players must strategically place their marks.
-The game is designed for two players to play locally on the same terminal, with a comprehensive text-based user interface that displays all 9 grids simultaneously.
+The web version provides an intuitive click-based interface with visual feedback and responsive design, while maintaining all the complex game mechanics of the original.

 ## User Preferences